mikepthomas/mikepthomas.github.io/src/data/markdown/single-board-computers.md

 ![Raspberry Pi 2 Cluster](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/single-board-computers/raspberry-pi-2-cluster.jpg)

+I got this case from eBay, it was not in the best shape, very dusty and scratched, it cost me £68.55 but it did contain 3 Raspberry Pi 3s (including one with broken Wifi and Bluetooth) and a few Micro USB Chargers Ethernet cables, and a network switch.

+I cleaned it up with some isopropyl alcohol and re-assembled it with some new screws as some of them were quite rusted and decided to use it for my Raspberry Pi 2s as they do not have wifi and the case holds a switch at the bottom perfectly.

+The cluster was set up to learn [Ansible](https://www.ansible.com) as the Raspberry Pi 2s were a little too slow to run Docker or Kubernetes.

 | Item                        | Revision | SoC     | RAM | Case         | Storage                      | OS                                                   | Hostname | Notes                                                             |
 | --------------------------- | -------- | ------- | --- | ------------ | ---------------------------- | ---------------------------------------------------- | -------- | ----------------------------------------------------------------- |
 | Raspberry Pi 2 Model B V1.1 | a01041   | BCM2836 | 1GB | Cluster Case | 16GB MicroSD (Sandisk Ultra) | Raspberry Pi OS (Legacy)                             | red      | With [Pimoroni Blinkt](https://shop.pimoroni.com/products/blinkt) |